dwiva5/HBV-Team/README.md

 - Folder: [Notebook](../Project-Run)

-    The notebook that was used to actually use the data and models are stored in the Project-notebook file.
+    The notebook that was used to actually use the data and models are stored in a notebook file.
 This serves as the project documentation in which every step taken during the project is showed and explained.

     Apart from the notebook file, there are several folders: